 South of Limfjord, the scenery is characterized by forest and heath, including Rold Forest (Rold Skov), Denmark’s largest forest, and the imposing Rebild Hills (Rebild Bakker).
-The limestone bedrock is close to the surface in the region and there are a number of quarries in the area.
-Tingbæk Limestone Quarry is now a museum which you can visit.
+The limestone bedrock is close to the surface in the region and there are a number of quarries and mines in the area.
+Tingbæk Limestone Mines are now a museum which you can visit.

 Roaming wild boar

 Towards Kattegat, the protected area of The little Moor (Lille Vildmose) offers you beautiful nature, a rich bird life and the potential to spot wild boars roaming.